Moonshine-IDE/Super.Human.Installer/Docs/index.md

 ### Contributing

 When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.
-Read more about becoming a contributor in [our GitHub repo](https://github.com/just-the-docs/just-the-docs#contributing).
+Read more about becoming a contributor in [our GitHub repo](https://github.com/Moonshine-IDE/Super.Human.Installer#contributing).

-#### Thank you to the contributors of Just the Docs!
+#### Thank you to the contributors of Super.Human.Installer!
 <ul class="list-style-none">
 {% for contributor in site.github.contributors %}
   <li class="d-inline-block mr-1">